 Instagrammable Lagoons In Iceland

 There are a variety of lagoons across the country.
 Some are geothermal and are popular for swimming/soaking in, and others are frigidly cold but provide breathtaking views.

-Jökulsárlón Glacier Lagoon
+9. Jökulsárlón Glacier Lagoon

-Large chunks of ice fall off of the glacier into the lagoon and slowly make their way out to the ocean.
+Large chunks of ice fall from the glacier into the lagoon and slowly make their way out to the ocean.
 This glacial lagoon is frequently full of floating ice and is stunning!
 We found that the evening was the best time to visit the lagoon due to the amount of ice in the water.